 For many veterinarians, prescription drugs are a first choice for the treatment of chronic pain, while for some they are a last resort.
 Used well, drugs can make a world of difference for our older companions, but they are controversial because of their documented side effects.
 Would prescription meds improve your best friend’s life?

-Recent WDJ articles about aging dogs (see sidebar to the right) have explored nutritional, herbal, aromatherapy, and exercise treatments for arthritis.
+Many WDJ articles about aging dogs have explored nutritional, herbal, aromatherapy, and exercise treatments for arthritis.
 According to holistic veterinarians, these and other drug-free approaches are worth trying.
 Unfortunately, they don’t work for every dog, and they may not work quickly.

 In his book, Dr. Petty’s Pain Relief for Dogs: The Complete Medical and Integrative Guide to Treating Pain, (Countryman Press, 2016), Michael C. Petty, DVM, calls attention to pain symptoms that readers may not notice or consider important.